ndrmeda-s/Avulscan/README.md

 # Description

 **Avulscan** is a full-stack security assessment tool designed for educational use on pre-authorized assets.
-Leveraging FastAPI and Docker, it modularly scans for open ports, evaluates HTTP security headers, and outputs PDF audit reports.
-Compatible with **Desktop** and **Termux** environments.
+Leveraging **FastAPI** and **Docker**, it modularly scans for open ports, evaluates HTTP security headersecurity, and outputs PDF audit reports.
+Compatible with Desktop and Termux environments.

 ---